xixogo5105/uiptv/GUIDE.md

 ### Player Settings
 UIPTV offers flexibility in how you watch your content:
 - **Embedded VLC Player**: This is the default and most robust option.
 It uses the VLC libraries installed on your system.
-- **Embedded Lite Player**: A fallback player with basic functionality, useful if VLC is unavailable.
+- **Embedded unavailable fallback**: If VLC cannot be started, UIPTV disables embedded playback and prompts you to use an external player or install VLC correctly.
 - **Web Browser Player**: You can select browser playback as a default route for compatible workflows.
 - **External Players**: You can configure up to three external players.
   1. Click **Browse...** to locate the executable of your preferred player (e.g., `mpv.exe`, `smplayer`).